 (ii) Category Winners

-(5) The Jury will also select a further twenty-five (25) images from the Adult Competition and the Young Competition, which will be made available to the public for three (3) months for an online vote.
-These entries will be specially promoted including via social media and through any print partners of the Owners.
-The entry with the most votes will receive the People’s Choice Special Award, with the next four (4) most popular entries regarded as Category Finalists.
+(5) A further twenty-five (25) images from the Adult Competition and the Young Competition, will be selected and made available to the public for three (3) months for an online vote.
+These entries will be specially promoted including via social media and through any print or commercial partners of the Owners.
+The entry with the most votes will receive the People’s Choice Special Award, with the next four (4) most popular entries regarded as Special Award Finalists.

-(6) Successful entrants (including those selected by the Jury for consideration by the public for the People’s Choice Award) will be notified in strict confidence in May 2015.
+(6) Successful entrants will be notified in strict confidence.
 It is a condition of entry that the entrant does not disclose the details of any shortlisted or winning entries to any third party.